Baekseok station

-Baekseok station (Korean: 백석; Hanja: 白石), also known as National Health Insurance Service Ilsan Hospital station, is a subway station served by the Ilsan Line of the Seoul Metropolitan Subway system.
+Baekseok station (Korean: 백석; Hanja: 白石), also known as National Health Insurance Service Ilsan Hospital station, is a subway station served by Seoul Subway Line 3 of the Seoul Metropolitan Subway system.
 The station is located in the Ilsan ward in Goyang, Gyeonggi Province, South Korea.
 There are many stores and restaurants close to the station, including a Costco store.